Masralai/Masralai/README.md

 ### About Me

 - 🔭 I’m currently working on my portfolio.
-- 🌱 I’m currently learning about Neural Networks & Backend Development
+- 🌱 I’m currently learning about Neural Networks & DevOps
 - 💬 Ask me about Web Development , DSA or Machine Learning.
 - ⚡ Fun fact: I remember all my dreams.
 <!--- 📫 How to reach me: [Your Email/LinkedIn/Twitter].-->